werf/werf/docs/pages_en/advanced/ci_cd/run_in_container/how_it_works.md

 permalink: advanced/ci_cd/run_in_container/how_it_works.html
 ---

-werf currently supports building images _with the Docker server_ or _without the Docker server_ (in experimental mode).
-This page contains information applicable only to the experimental mode _without the Docker server_.
-For now, only the Dockerfile image builder is available for this mode.
-The Stapel image builder will be available soon.
+> NOTICE: werf supports building images _with the Docker server_ or _with Buildah_.
+This page contains information applicable only to the mode _with Buildah_.
+Buildah supports building either Dockerfile images or stapel images.

 General info on how to enable Buildah in werf is available on the [Buildah mode page]({{ "/advanced/buildah_mode.html" | true_relative_url }}).